goblinfactory/fake-quickstart/README.md

 ## running the fake build scripts
 - Edit fake.fsx, then run ```$> fake {enter}```, that will run the fsx script.
+ (will output the text below, or similar, to screen and create a similar build.log file, in xml, in the root.)

 # typical hello world output